orbitdb/field-manual/02_Thinking_Peer_to_Peer/01_P2P_vs_Client-Server.md

 3. Pubsub can also be used as a rudimentary chat protocol, allowing peers to broadcast messages to each other via their Node IDs or some other uniquely identifying value.

 The names of topics can be defined via unique IDs such as you did in the tutorial to minimize the amount of eavesdropping.
 These messages should be encrypted in transit, regardless.

-The libp2p infrastructure in IPFS allows direct 1-on-1 peer communication by allowing peers to define their own protocols.
-This is an advanced topic, and is covered in detail in the next chapter: **[1-on-1 Peer Communication using custom protocols](#)**